pingcap/docs/tidb-cloud/migrate-from-oracle-using-aws-dms.md

 > **Note:**
 >
-> If you want a more thorough reference on creating AWS DMS replication instance to work with TiDB Serverless, refer to [Integrate TiDB Cloud with AWS DMS](/tidb-cloud/integrate-tidbcloud-with-aws-dms.md).
+> For detailed steps on creating an AWS DMS replication instance to work with TiDB Serverless, see [Integrate TiDB Cloud with AWS DMS](/tidb-cloud/integrate-tidbcloud-with-aws-dms.md).

 ## Step 6.
 Create DMS endpoints